Rudy Lai

 1 updates

-Ryder partnered with Aurora to pilot on-site fleet maintenance for autonomous trucks with embedded Ryder technicians to maximize autonomous fleet utilization.
+Ryder collaborates with Aurora to pilot on-site fleet maintenance for autonomous trucks, embedding Ryder technicians in Aurora's terminal to maximize autonomous truck utilization.

 2022 Q3: no updates